 The Enneagram Personality Profile can show us thought scripts of our personality and instincts.
 These scripts show us the content of our habitual patterns.
 The Enneagram is an excellent tool to find and help us remove harmful scripts.

 Along with the Enneagram is an exercise known as the Repeating Question.
 It works best with two people.
 However, it’s possible to do it on your own.
 Here, you must write or record all your responses.
 It’s best to work with a partner who will ask the repeating question.
 This exercise gets beyond the superficial answers.
-To find out more about this exercise, see our article on The power of memories — tools for positive change.
+To find out more about this exercise, see our article on The power of memories as a tool for positive change.

 Learning about our habitual nature enables us to use them for our benefit.
 Instead of being ruled by nature, you use its power to achieve positive things.
 Building good habits from your habitual nature is a practical approach for another time.